 It’s not always a tactile need.
 Sometimes it’s about the sense of smell, and the strong odor.
 Trying an essential oil diffuser in their room could help to meet that sensory need and stop the problem by keeping their sensory needs met.

-The diffuser below, from Amazon, if a great choice if you’re trying to make your child’s bedroom calming, yet not under stimulating.
-The starry LED lights change through 7 different colors providing calming, visual stimulation.
+This oil diffuser from Amazon is a great choice if you’re trying to make your child’s bedroom calming, yet not under stimulating.